ericfromspringfield1/covid-19-state-stats-site/README.md

 # covid19StateStats
-Stats from COVID-19 by state --  Will not work due to API.
+Stats from COVID-19 by state